 Most animal caretakers learn through short-term on-the-job training.
 They begin by doing basic tasks and work up to positions that require more responsibility and experience.
 Some animal caretakers may receive training before they enter their position.
 Pet groomers often learn their trade by completing an informal apprenticeship, usually lasting 12 to 20 weeks, under the guidance of an experienced groomer.

 Animal caretakers work in a variety of settings.
 Although many work in kennels, others work in zoos, stables, animal shelters, pet stores, veterinary clinics, and aquariums.
+Depending on their work setting, they may work outdoors in all kinds of weather.
 Mobile groomers and pet sitters typically travel to customers’ homes.
 Caretakers of show and sports animals travel to competitions.
 The work of animal caretakers may be unpleasant and emotionally distressing.
 For example, those who work in shelters may see abused, injured, or sick animals.
 Some caretakers may have to help euthanize seriously injured or unwanted animals.
-Depending on their work setting, they may work outdoors in all kinds of weather.
-Some facilities can be noisy.